PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelicanandHTCondor.md

 queue 1
 ```

-Here, we specify the name our executable file, and also names of log file, file storaged standard output and file for error message.
+Here, we specify the name our executable file, and also names of log file, standard output file, and an error message file.

-Then are files we will need during the job running, this will included the `bm.py` script it self, and the data it used.
+Follwoing are the files we will need during the job execution.
+This will include the `bm.py` script itself and the data it uses.
 For the env package, we are using it through staging, therefore, it shouldn't show up here.
 Instead, only add `Requirements = (Target.HasCHTCStaging == true)` to let HTCondor know you have file in staging.

-Then in the file, tells HTCondor what kinds of resourse you job need, like `request_memory` and `request_cpus` for how much memory and how many cpu cores are needed. `request_disk` for the disk size the job will need.
+After, tell HTCondor what kinds of resourses your job will need. `request_memory` and `request_cpus` specifies how much memory and how many cpu cores your jobs will need. `request_disk` for the disk size the job will need.

 If you want to utilize GPUs, add `request_gpus`.